ankidroid/Anki-Android/ISSUE_TEMPLATE.md

-**Please refer to the [support page](https://ankidroid.org/docs/help.html) if you are unsure if this is the correct place to submit your issue.**

 ###### Research
-*Enter an 'x' character to confirm the points below:*
+*Enter an [ x ] character to confirm the points below:*

-[] I have searched for similar existing issues on the issue tracker and the user forum
+[  ] I have read the [support instructions](https://ankidroid.org/docs/help.html) and am reporting a bug or enhancement request specific to AnkiDroid

-[] I have checked the [manual](https://ankidroid.org/docs/manual.html) and the [FAQ](https://github.com/ankidroid/Anki-Android/wiki/FAQ) and could not find a solution to my problem.
+[  ] I have checked the [manual](https://ankidroid.org/docs/manual.html) and the [FAQ](https://github.com/ankidroid/Anki-Android/wiki/FAQ) and could not find a solution to my issue

+[  ] I have searched for similar existing issues here and on the user forum

 ###### Reproduction Steps